sharp-edge/ComposePinInput/README.md

             Toast.makeText(context, "$it", Toast.LENGTH_SHORT).show()
         },

-        style = PinFieldStyle.BOX
+        style = ComposePinInputStyle.BOX
     )
 }
 ```

 # Underline Style Customization
-You can change the shape of `PinEntryTextField` instead of Boxes simple underlines are also supported
+You can change the shape of `ComposePinInput` instead of Boxes simple underlines are also supported
-For a subtler look, `PinEntryTextField` supports an underline style instead of boxes.
+For a subtler look, `ComposePinInput` supports an underline style instead of boxes.
 The following example demonstrates this style:

 <img src="pintextfield_4.gif" width="300" />